-If you’re being plagued by them, what can you do to stop nuisance calls and cold callers?
+If you’re being plagued by them, what can you do to stop nuisance calls and cold calls?
 There are steps you can take.
 Read on to find out more.

-What can you do to stop nuisance calls and cold callers?
+What can you do to stop nuisance calls and cold calls?

 Sign up to the Telephone Preference Service

 You can sign up to the Telephone Preference Service, which lets you opt out of receiving cold calls.
 But you won’t be cold-call free.
 In fact, the consumer group Which? found that those who registered with TPS received twice as many as those who didn’t.

 SAVVY TIP: It takes 28 days for registration with the TPS to kick in, and UK companies and overseas call centres acting on behalf of UK-based firms aren’t meant to call anyone on that list unless they have their consent.

 I registered with the TPS some time ago and I don’t get the home improvement/double glazing calls I used to, but I do still get PPI compensation calls and automated calls telling me I’ve won a prize in a competition I’ve never entered.